davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 ### __Architecture__

-The authors propose a hybrid model combining bi-directional LSTMs with CNNs which learns both character- and word-level features.
-The proposed system uses words-embeddings, additional hand-crafted word features, and CNN-extracted character-level features.
-All these extracted features, for each word, are fed into a bidirectional-LSTM.
+The authors propose a hybrid model combining bidirectional-LSTMs with a Convolutional Neural Network (CNN), the latter learns both character- and word-level features.
+So, this makes use of words-embeddings, additional hand-crafted word features, and CNN-extracted character-level features.
+All these features, for each word, are fed into a bidirectional-LSTM.

 <figure>
   <img style="width: 42.5%; height: 42.5%" src="/assets/images/2018-10-21-CNN-Char-Embeddings.png">
-  <figcaption><b>TODO: descrever</b></figcaption>
+  <figcaption><b>A bidirectional-LSTMs with CNNs.</b> <br>(Image taken from Chiu and Nichols 2016)</figcaption>
 </figure>

-The output vector of each LSTM (i.e., forward and backward) at each time step is decoded by a linear layer and a log-softmax layer into log-probabilities for each tag category.
-These two vectors are then added together.
+The output vector of each LSTM (i.e., forward and backward) at each time step is decoded by a linear layer and a log-softmax layer into log-probabilities for each tag category, and These two vectors are then added together.

 <figure>
   <img style="width: 35%; height: 45%" src="/assets/images/2018-10-21-output_layer.png">
-  <figcaption><b>TODO: descrever</b></figcaption>
+  <figcaption><b>Output Layer.</b> <br>(Image taken from Chiu and Nichols 2016)</figcaption>
 </figure>

 <br>

-Character-level features are induced by a Convolutional Neural Network (CNN) architecture, which has been successfully applied to Spanish and Portuguese NER [(Santos et al., 2015)](http://www.anthology.aclweb.org/W/W15/W15-3904.pdf) and German POS-tagging [(Labeau et al., 2015)](http://www.aclweb.org/anthology/D15-1025).
+Character-level features are induced by a CNN architecture, which was successfully applied to Spanish and Portuguese NER [(Santos et al., 2015)](http://www.anthology.aclweb.org/W/W15/W15-3904.pdf) and German POS-tagging [(Labeau et al., 2015)](http://www.aclweb.org/anthology/D15-1025).
 For each word a convolution and a max layer are applied to extract a new feature vector from the per-character feature vectors such as character embeddings and character type.

 <figure>
   <img style="width: 42.5%; height: 42.5%" src="/assets/images/2018-10-21-bi-directional-LSTM-with-CNN-chars.png">
-  <figcaption><b>TODO: descrever</b></figcaption>
+  <figcaption><b>Char-Embeddings architecture.</b> <br>(Image taken from Chiu and Nichols 2016)</figcaption>
 </figure>

 <br>